slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Alex says you can even create a worksheet for yourself by asking clear and direct questions like:
 What am I negotiating?
 What is my timeline?
 (This will affect your urgency.)
 Who are the parties involved?
 (Asking questions will ensure you are dealing with the decision-maker.)
 What are my interests in this particular case? when asked for a number: “I’m looking at a few different offers and opportunities — what were you thinking?”
 When you do get an offer, Alex recommends not counteroffering immediately.
 “Say thank you for the offer and that you are grateful for the opportunity, and then ask if there is any flexibility on the base.
 A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”
 Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.

 - Call all owners to rent.
 8 said yes.
 Then auction!
-2200 -> 1500.
 - To sell, you have to understand personalities, you have to learn what excites people, you have to over deliver, you have to understand competitors, etc.
 Business is 80% psychological. irritation -> challenge people to make something that they don't want to do agitation -> challenge people to make something that they want to do. suggesting ego etc agitate more than irritate.
-- Most rejections are not your fault.

 So can you pitch me what our company does? people minds work by association. pre-suasion
 > *'You don’t convince people by challenging their longest and most firmly held opinions.
 You find common ground and work from there.
 Or you look for leverage to make them listen.
 Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp.' -- Ryan Holiday, The Obstacle Is the Way*
-- It’s much easier to persuade someone if they’re already convinced, if they already know the facts.
-But it’s impossible to change someone’s mind merely by convincing them of your point.

-> *'Nowadays people know the price of everything and the value of nothing.' -- Oscar Wilde* -->
+-->

 We're all in sales.
 To sell is to deal with objections.